mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 05 October 2025

-- The average temperature today is 11.57˚C,
+- The average temperature today is 11.26˚C,
-- With highs of 12.21˚C and lows of 10.93˚C,
+- With highs of 11.26˚C and lows of 11.26˚C,
-- It may feel like 10.71˚C with broken clouds
+- It may feel like 10.4˚C with scattered clouds
-- The wind speed is 3.58m/s and visibility is 10000m
+- The wind speed is 7.81m/s and visibility is 10000m
-- The pressure is 1011hPa and humidity is 74%
+- The pressure is 1011hPa and humidity is 75%
 - The sun will rise at 06:15 and set at 17:37

 <!-- weather_marker ends -->